salunkesiddharth/petstore-api-tests/README.md

 - The project uses GitHub Actions to run the tests automatically on pull requests (PRs).
 - The CI workflow ensures that all tests are executed in a controlled and consistent environment before any code is merged.
+- The tests can also be triggered manually using a workflow_dispatch event.

 ## Future Scope